 - November - The feeling of having a lot of responsibilities in addition to my own starts to frustrate me.
 Irritatability grows as each unwanted responsibility and inconvience is thrust upon me, and I am left lamenting poor design, documentation, communication.

 - December - Although I think that nothing great happened, I am surprised to see how many consolation insights have been collected that are applicable for the coming year.
 There is always something tangible and good that has happened, but I tend to be disatisfied that I haven't creating "the big things" that would impress myself.

-Looking at this now, this reminds me of the stereotypical ADHD frustration cycle but framed as my own "lived-experience"; the terse clinical assessment would be has difficulty finishing projects but I think that's a lazy generalization.
+Looking at this list, it reminds me a lot of someone with ADHD You know the stereotypes: has difficulty finishing projects, easily bored, easily frustrated by routine tasks, distracted by novelty, does not work well with deferred rewards, preferring immediate gratification, but framed under the lens of my own lived experience.
+In my own terms, I do like to seek novel experience and excellence in my process Looking at this now, this reminds me of the stereotypical ADHD frustration cycle but framed as my own "lived-experience"; the terse clinical assessment would be has difficulty finishing projects but I think that's a lazy generalization.
 That aside, I think that motivation and novelty are the factors that diminish within me over the year; I'm constantly seeking novel elevated experiences, after all.